MicrosoftDocs/sdk-api/sdk-api-src/content/ddrawint/ns-ddrawint-_dd_surface_local.md

 Reserved for use by the display driver.

+### -field ddckCKSrcOverlay

+Specifies a DDCOLORKEY structure (defined in the Microsoft DirectDraw SDK documentation) that contains the color key information for source overlay use.

+### -field ddckCKSrcBlt

+Specifies a DDCOLORKEY structure that describes the color key for source color key overlays.

+### -field ddckCKDestOverlay

+Specifies a DDCOLORKEY structure that contains the color key information for destination overlay use.

+### -field ddckCKDestBlt

+Specifies a DDCOLORKEY structure that describes the color key for destination color key overlays.

 ### -field lpSurfMore

 Points to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff551737">DD_SURFACE_MORE</a> structure that contains additional local surface data.